antokara/react-recaptcha-x/README.md

 - Small and Performant, only 10.8KB
 - Available for both Javascript and Typescript projects
 - Plug and play.
-No CSS or Scrip Tags required!
+No CSS or Script Tags required!
 - It only inserts one _recaptcha/api.js_ script tag
 - Supports v3 and v2 in the same page, at the same time
 - Free to use only v3 or v2 or both (no need to have both site keys, to use one version)